root-project/web/manual/geometry/index.md

 The basic bricks for building-up a geometrical model are called "volumes".
 These represent the un-positioned pieces of the geometry.
-The relationship between the pieces, this is volumes, is not defined by neighbors, but by "containment".
+The relationship between the pieces, this is volumes, is not defined by neighbours, but by "containment".
 Volumes are put one inside another to create an in-depth hierarchy.

 There are the following general rules for building a valid geometry: